Adoptive Benefit is a payment to an adopting mother or a single male who

 Adoptive Benefit can be paid directly into your bank or building society

-account (this is known as Direct Payment) or by cheque which is posted to you
+account (this is known as Direct Payment).

 How to apply